College is Not Worth the Cost: Only 15% of Students Benefit from Attending College

 On purely economic terms, attending college is a suspect decision. – John Lounsbury, SeekingAlpha

-The $1M analysis also fails to account for 1) those who take longer than 4 years to graduate; 2) progressive taxes; 3) present value dollars; and/or 4) those that make high incomes based on graduate school (lawyers, doctors, CEOs) and NOT based on college.
+The $1M analysis also fails to account for 1) not graduating in 4 years; 2) progressive taxes; 3) present value dollars; and/or 4) high incomes based on graduate school (lawyers, doctors, CEOs) and NOT based on college.

 Our Beliefs about College are Based on Outdated Data

 When we talk about successful college graduates, we are looking at people who attended college decades ago.
 The $1M analysis, at best, show that 44 years ago (40 years plus 4 years of college) it made sense to enroll in college.
-Proving that a choice was smart in 1965 (the data came from 2009 minus 44 years) does not mean that choice makes any sense now.
-Things are a little different now.
+Proving that a choice was smart in 1965 (the data came from 2009, and we assume 44 years of work) does not mean that choice makes any sense now.
+Things are different now.

-Currently, 33% of adults aged 25 and older have a college degree.
-This is a significant uptick from, say, 1940, when only 5% of adults held a bachelor’s degree.
-The 1980s were the peak for college graduates, but the value has been declining.
+As more and more people graduate from college, the value of a college degree dwindles.
+Currently, 33% of adults aged 25 or older have a college degree.
+This is a significant uptick from the 1960s, when only 8% of adults held a bachelor’s degree.
+We can’t use outdated data to prove the value of college.
 The cost of college is so high and the value of a degree so low, the investment is now very risky.
-As more and more people graduate from college, the value of a college degree has dwindled.

 College Doesn’t Reduce Racial and Gender Wealth Gaps

-Something that might point in colleges’ favor is if college graduates from disadvantaged groups were able to equal or exceed the success of white male college graduates.
-Here’s a metric by which college could prove its value by taking people who have known disadvantages and bringing them to parity.
+Here’s a metric by which college could prove its value: by taking people who have known disadvantages and bringing them to parity.

 Even on this score, college is found wanting.
-One study found that African-American college students are as likely to get hired as whites who have dropped out of high school.
+One study found that African-American college students are equally likely to get hired as whites who dropped out of high school.
 Black families headed by college graduates have a third less wealth than white families headed by high school dropouts.
-Women with a Bachelor’s Degree earned as much as white men with some college but no degree.
-One might argue that disadvantaged groups still fare better with a college degree, but one study stated that race and gender are wild cards that can trump all levels of education as determining factors for earnings.
+Women with a Bachelor’s degree earned as much as white men with some college but no degree.
+One might argue that disadvantaged groups still fare better with a college degree, but another study stated that race and gender are wild cards that can trump all levels of education as determining factors for earnings.
+Further, student loans are reliably cited as a problem that disproportionately hurts underprivileged students.

 Colleges Don’t Help First Gen Students

-Colleges don’t provide a lot of support for first generation, low-income students.
-First gen, low-income students experience feelings of isolation ad culture shock. while in college.
-Then their outcomes after college aren’t great either.
-First-gen student households are likely to lag behind their non first gen-student households in income ($65,200v. $100,900 respectively) and household wealth ($152,000 v. $244,500).
+Colleges don’t provide support for first generation, low-income students who often experience feelings of isolation and culture shock.
+Their outcomes after college aren’t great either.
+First-gen student households are likely to lag behind their non first gen cohort in income ($65,200 v. $100,900 respectively) and household wealth ($152,000 v. $244,500).
 First-gen students are much less likely to complete their Bachelor’s degrees than their non-first-gen counterparts (35% v.
 43%).
 Here’s the most damning part of the first-gen college student report though:

 The “Right Choices” Do Not Make College Worth It

-Typically when people talk about how students are swimming in student loans without good job opportunities, the blame goes on the student: “You should have picked a better major” or “you went to the wrong college.”
+Everyone knows a college graduate who is swimming in student loans without any job offers.
+These students typically get blamed for making the wrong choices.
+“You should have picked a better major.”
+“You should have attended a different college.”
 The argument goes “college is still a good investment so long as you do [whatever things worked for the advice giver].”
 I think this is a bad argument for three reasons.

 Two, an investment with deadly traps is not a good investment.
-It’s incongruous to say “He’s a good financial guide. . . but a lot of his investments go bad.”
-We are paying colleges to provide some guidance to our students, to put them on a better path.
-If colleges are selling bad investments, that’s the college messing up, not the student.
+It’s incongruous to say “He’s a good financial advisor. . . but a lot of his investments go bad.”
+We are paying colleges to provide guidance to our students.
+If colleges are guiding our students wrong, that’s the college messing up, not the student.

 Majoring in STEM Does Not Make College Worth It

-Fourth, not everyone has the capability or desire to major in STEM.
+Third, not everyone has the capability or desire to major in STEM.
 The reason why some professions earn more money than others is because of unique skill sets and limited supply.
-If you force people into subjects for which they have no aptitude or interest, lots of students won’t be able to graduate or they won’t do well in their work or the market gets so flooded with STEM graduates that alL STEM salaries go down.
-Also, we need more people in the workforce than STEM workers.
+If you force people into subjects for which they have no aptitude or interest, lots of students won’t be able to graduate or excel.
+Also, we need people in the workforce other than STEM workers.
 Everyone deserves to have an education and to use their talents in quality work.

-Finally, even if you major in STEM, success is hardly guaranteed.
+Finally, even if you major in STEM, success is not guaranteed.
 STEM graduates, like other college graduates, are finding stagnant wages and stiff competition for jobs.
 74% of STEM graduates did not have employment in a STEM job.
-The future doesn’t look rosier either.
 Nearly 1 in 5 engineering majors were underemployed even five years after graduating.
 Over the next decade, it’s projected that there will be three new degree holders for every two new high-tech jobs.
+In a decade, people will be telling us it was our own fault for majoring in STEM!

-Colleges Don’t Care if Students Get What They Pay for
+Colleges Don’t Care if Students Get a Return on their Investment

 College Steers Students to Miserable Career Paths